skshohagmiah/QuadDB/CLIENT_API.md

-# GoMsg Client API Reference
+# fluxdl Client API Reference

 **Complete list of all client APIs based on actual server implementations.**